Provably Convergent Actor-Critic for MARL through Risk-aversion: Experiments

 Our second experiment considers an MARL gridworld environment with two agents where each step agents can choose between \textit{cooperation}, which leads to a medium reward each step and \textit{defection}, which when the other agent cooperates, gets a high reward, but gets no reward when the other agent also defects.
 We train both agents and compare the training reward curves (moving average of 100 episodes) for risk-averse and risk-neutral training (each for 10 independent runs) in \Cref{fig:gridworld_cooperation_game}.

-We can see that risk-averse training curves are much more consistent and converges much faster, while risk-neutral curves are inconsistent across different runs and may never converge.
-Details of the environment and algorithm parameters in \Cref{app:gridworld_cooperation_details}.
+We can see that risk-averse training curves are much more consistent and converge much faster, while risk-neutral curves are inconsistent across different runs and may never converge.
+To demonstrate that this stability stems from risk-aversion rather than other algorithmic choices, we present the training curves (5 independent runs each) for MAPPO \citep{yu2022surprising} and MADDPG \citep{lowe2017multi} as baselines in \Cref{fig:gridworld_baselines}, which shows that neither algorithm provides stable training curves as our risk-averse actor-critic algorithm.

+Details of the environment and algorithm parameters for gridworld cooperation games can be found in \Cref{app:gridworld_cooperation_details}.